pcaversaccio/snekmate/CONTRIBUTING.md

 ## 🛠 Creating a Pull Request (PR)

-As a contributor, you are expected to fork the `main` branch of this repository, work on your own fork and then submit pull requests.
+As a contributor, you are expected to fork the `main` branch of this repository, work on your own fork, and then submit pull requests.
 The pull requests are reviewed and eventually merged into the main repository.
 See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo) for how this works.

 ## 🌀 Dependencies